Deepender25/Readme-Architect-AI/docs/development/README.md

 # Development Documentation

-This directory contains development notes, implementation summaries, and debugging logs for the AutoDoc AI project.
+This directory contains development notes, implementation summaries, and debugging logs for the ReadmeArchitect project.

 ## Structure
 - Implementation summaries and fixes